philipptrenz/conex.io/README.md

 ##

-The API uses ´jsonlist2´ and the longpoll mode ´websocket´ to connect to your FHEM installation.
+The API uses `jsonlist2` and the longpoll mode `websocket` to connect to your FHEM installation.
-Therefor define a new FHEMWEB device, set attributes ´longpoll´ to ´websocket´ and ´csrfToken´ to ´none´.
+Therefor define a new FHEMWEB device, set attributes `longpoll` to `websocket` and `csrfToken` to `none`.

 * Install Java 8, Maven and git
-* Clone repo with ´git clone https://github.com/philipptrenz/conex.io/´ and switch to this folder
+* Clone repo with `git clone https://github.com/philipptrenz/conex.io/` and switch to this folder
-* Open ´/src/main/java/resources/application.properties´ and configure url, port and credentials (optional) to your FHEM installation
+* Open `/src/main/java/resources/application.properties` and configure url, port and credentials (optional) to your FHEM installation
-* Run with ´mvn spring-boot:run´
+* Run with `mvn spring-boot:run`

 ## Helpful notes